UX Research 101: Creating a UX Research Plan

 What are the benefits of using a UX research plan?

-Without a good plan, UX research projects can lose their impact and teams can face challenges when trying to align on the purpose and the ultimate goals.
-There are some important benefits that can drive the
+Without a good plan, research projects can lose their impact and teams can face challenges when trying to align on the purpose and the ultimate goals.
+There are some important benefits to having a clear research plan:

 1. Helps define timeline and project structure